mvmolloy/milestone-project-1/README.md

 - **Gitpod** used as the IDE to develop the code.
 Committed and pushed to **GitHub** for Deployment.
 - **Googlefonts** used to provide all font styles used throughout the project

-#### Existing Features
-- Nav
-  - **[scrollspy](https://getbootstrap.com/docs/4.0/components/scrollspy/)** aids the navigation through the side
-- Hero
-    - **Bootstrap Jumbotron
-- About
-- CV - My CV split into two "timelines": one is a traditional timeline of my employment and education history since starting university in 2013.
-The other displaying my front-end and back-end technical skills.
-Also includes a button to download printable PDF of traditional CV, which opens in a new tab.
-- Portfolio - showcasing Code Institute projects to date, including Love Running, Whiskey Drop and Rosie Odenkirk's Portfolio.
-Highlights 4 existing projects and prompts the user to consider if their project might be next.
-Gives a call-to-action to the contact form.
-- Contact: Including contact form
-- Footer: Links to social sites, including Twitter, Git, Facebook, Linked in and another link to download my CV as a PDF.

-#### Future Features
-- [ ] Make the contact form work
-- [ ] Add more projects using all the technical skills listed
-- [ ] Include real projects and real client stories

 ## Testing
 #### Devices